 A great way of not just improving conversion rates, but also building brand loyalty, is to offer a good shipping and returns policy.
 Providing customers with free shipping, for instance, is an effective way of improving conversion rates.

-Optimise Your Site Using A/B Testing
+Optimize Your Site Using A/B Testing

-An extremely useful tool in Shopify conversion rate optimisation is A/B testing (sometimes referred to as split testing).
+An extremely useful tool in Shopify conversion rate optimization is A/B testing (sometimes referred to as split testing).
 This simply involves creating two different versions of the same element, such as a product page, and comparing their performance.

-While the foregoing tips will certainly assist in your conversion rates optimisation efforts, a team of specialists will help you achieve the best results.
+While the foregoing tips will certainly assist in your conversion rates optimization efforts, a team of specialists will help you achieve the best results.
 Get in touch with our Shopify experts to discuss your needs today.
 We’ll help to run tests and introduce effective new measures to increase conversions for your Shopify store.